R840chen/HuGGeMs-update-pipelines/README.md

 You will need the following datasets (place paths or download instructions in `docs/` or an `examples/` folder):

-* **GMB representative clusters (11,167 genomes)** — used by Part I to decide whether a query genome/species is already included.
+* **HuGGeMs representative clusters (11,167 genomes)** — used by Part I to decide whether a query genome/species is already included.
 (Provide download path or link in `docs/`.)
 * **UniRef90 and UniRef50 databases** — used to annotate predicted proteins in Part II.
-* **GMB dataset (marker profiles / reference)** — used to profile species composition and relative abundance of metagenomes and to update the GMB marker set.
+* **HuGGeMs dataset (marker profiles / reference)** — used to profile species composition and relative abundance of metagenomes and to update the HuGGeMs marker set.

 > **Note:** Replace the placeholder `xxx` with the real download URLs or local paths in `docs/DATASETS.md`.